Edwards-R/redlist_docs/irecord_data_analysis/bounds_check_code/spatial_scrapbook.md

 Oh no, that's cos of the preselections.
 Lets find out how multi-record verification is being used.

 ## Multi-record verifications

+> ***This doesn't work***.
+Remember that we got annoyed at non-standard timestamps?
+Yeah.
+Those timestamps are minute only and not controlled by the database but something else.
+So they're useless for this purpose
 ```
 CREATE VIEW bwars_redlist.all_multi AS
 WITH counts AS (